oddbird/oddleventy/content/blog/2023/contain-root.md

 > RESOLVED: No future properties should propagate from `<body>` to the ICB

-('ICB' is the Initial Containing Block)
+('ICB' is the Initial Containing Block.)

 > RESOLVED: deprecate any existing use of body propagation